 No Need to Carry Cash

 A large influx of cash is both a great and stressful situation.
 You have the money you need to pay bills and buy the things you need and want, but what do you do with all of that cash if you don't have a bank account?
 A prepaid card is a great way to sock that money away and not have to carry a large amount of cash in your wallet.
+Some prepaid cards, such as NetSpend, even come with a savings account.

 Online Shopping & Anonymity